Best time to visit Laos

 Water levels from the previous months’ rainfall are high, which is perfect for trips along the Mekong River.
 For those seeking bigger water-based thrills, there are opportunities galore for whitewater rafting and kayaking adventures, on northern rivers, such as the Nam Ou and the Nam Xuang.
 The best bases for kayaking tours are Vientiane, Vang Vieng, Luang Prabang and Luang Namtha.
 Also, the scenic waterfalls of the southern highlands are not to be missed.

 Dry conditions on land are also ideal – for exploring mystical Buddhist shrines and mysterious caves, visits to elephant camps, coffee plantations and indigenous markets.
 It’s also the best time to go to Laos for active outdoor pursuits, such as rock climbing, adventurous hikes and cycling tours.
-For organised day trips and multi-day treks to hill tribes in the far north of Laos, book an excursion from towns such as Luang Namtha, Muang Sing, Luang Prabang or Vang Vieng.
+For organized day trips and multi-day treks to hill tribes in the far north of Laos, book an excursion from towns such as Luang Namtha, Muang Sing, Luang Prabang or Vang Vieng.

 If you’ve reached sightseeing saturation point and had your fill of high energy adventure, why not island hop the picturesque Si Phan Don (Four Thousand Islands) archipelago?
 Just a few of the islands are geared for tourists, such as Don Daeng and Don Det, but they offer the perfect laid-back getaway and slower pace of life.